stesilva/MDSBW_Project/README.md

    - Classification report for detailed performance analysis

 4. **New Model Fairness Analyses**
-   - Verifies two fairness metrics bases on the test dataset and the new predicted label
+   - Verifies two fairness metrics based on the test dataset and the new predicted label
    - Report findings of the two metrics